 The Limitations of AI

-But even the most advanced AI models have their limitations.They can't replace the nuanced understanding and experience of a human expert, and they can sometimes make mistakes or oversimplify complex topics.
-They also can't provide the personal touch and understanding that comes from human interaction.
+But even the most advanced AI models have their limitations.
+They can't replace the nuanced understanding and experience of a human expert, and they can sometimes make mistakes or oversimplify complex topics.
+They're also generally bad at interpreting subtle queues, emotions, or in some cases, the way they interpret information given to them is too literal.
+AI and Large Language Models also generally fail at providing the pragmatic personal touch and insight that comes more natural for us through human communication.

 While AI has the potential to greatly enhance our access to reliable plant care advice, it's not a magic solution.
 It's a tool that, when used correctly, can help us navigate the vast ocean of information and find reliable, unbiased advice.
 But like any tool, it needs to be used with care and understanding.
 As we continue to develop and refine AI technology, we must also continue to critically evaluate its advice and use it responsibly.